-Media advertising today is radically different from marketing even a decade ago.
-Driven by media convergence, the expansion of online retail, and the social media penchant for automatic ads, advertising is more cooperative, personal, and diverse.
+Media advertising today is radically different from marketing a decade ago.
+Driven by media convergence, the expansion of online retail, and the social media penchant for automatic ads, advertising has become more cooperative, personal, and diverse.
 For example, digital ads can now be personalized based on how a user navigates the web (also known as automatic ad buying).
 Amazon, or any online retailer, can show specific products based on previous views and searches.

 Similarly, venues for seeing ads are changing.
 No longer do most customers see ads when they watch TV; online streaming sites such as Amazon and Hulu have forever changed how viewers see their favorite programs.
 Netflix—a site with no commercials—had the number one streaming show in 2016, as well as three out of four most streamed shows of that year.
 As consumers shift toward paid content sites, fewer viewers see any network or cable commercials.

 Moreover, contemporary advertising requires more interaction among peers, advertisers, and potential customers.
 Customers’ ratings and opinions, as well as influencers’ endorsements, are crucial elements of contemporary advertising.
 Perhaps most significantly, big data is driving advertisement placements and locations.
 Indeed, industry experts have theorized that big data is “the major driver behind the onset of programmatic buying and selling, and it’s removing the need to speculate when making buying and selling decisions.”

 As potential media audiences become smaller and more individuated, more localized and unique products could see more gains from advertising than large companies do.
 Meanwhile, the smaller expense of digital advertising (think Facebook ad versus Superbowl spot) allows for new, disruptive styles of media advertising.
 Given the radical shifts in how industries make and show advertising to potential clients and current customers, media sales professionals who markedly commit to new approaches will arguably be the more successful than those who don’t.